Welcome to day twelve of Things in Scots!—a fun collaboration with my husband, Jez (Mind an gie Jez’s post a keek.)

 Today’s word in Scots is: Muin.

-Muin (meen in the North-East) means moon.
+Muin (pronounced min, or meen in the North-East) means moon.
 It also means a very long time.
 And, in the South, it means a month and a goldcrest bird.

 Here’s an example of muin in use: